jupyterhub/jupyterhub-deploy-docker/examples/custom-notebook-server/README.md

 ## Run JupyterHub Container

-To have JupyterHub spawn the `my-custom-notebook` image for single-user Notebook servers, set the `DOCKER_CONTAINER_IMAGE` environment variable to the image name when you run the JupyterHub container.
+To have JupyterHub spawn the `my-custom-notebook` image for single-user Notebook servers, set the `DOCKER_NOTEBOOK_IMAGE` environment variable to the image name when you run the JupyterHub container.
 For example, run the following **from the root directory** of this repository:

 ```
-export DOCKER_CONTAINER_IMAGE=my-custom-notebook
+export DOCKER_NOTEBOOK_IMAGE=my-custom-notebook

 # bring down the JupyterHub container, if running
 ./hub.sh down